nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 - <b>Linux</b></br></br>

 <h2>Project Walkthrough</h2>

 <h3>Identify network interfaces</h3>

 To start the project, I needed to identify the network interfaces that could be used to capture network packet data.
-I chose to use `ifconfig` to for this task.</br></br>
+I chose to use `ifconfig` for this task.</br></br>

 <p align="center">
 <img src="https://i.imgur.com/whah6Wj.png" height="100%" width="100%" alt="Open the file that contains the allow list"/>